KTH/oms-to-elk/README.md

 For details on format for scheduling options, see https://www.npmjs.com/package/node-schedule

+### Tuning considerations

+There are dependencies between settings of OMS_QUERY_BATCH_SIZE and OMS_ELK_BACK_TICK in particular.
+If you recieve more than OMS_QUERY_BATCH_SIZE messages within the time frame set by OMS_ELK_BACK_TICK, the forwarder will get stuck and not be able to get past that time stamp.

+OMS_ELK_CACHE_SIZE should be larger than OMS_QUERY_BATCH_SIZE, but if you set the document_id in the elasticsearch logstash output as described here, it is not critical.

+OMS_ELK_MAX_QUEUE_SIZE should be larger than the number of messages handled in one poll, OMS_QUERY_BATCH_SIZE.

 ## Running

 Given a file environment containing environment variables as mentioned above, the image can be